 Are You Living an Integrated Life?

-A life which isn’t integrated will end up a distracted mess.
-The same goes for having a faith segregated from the rest of our lives.
+What is an integrated life?
+Having an integrated life means bringing the segregated areas of life together into one harmonized whole.
+A life which isn’t integrated will end up a distracted, ineffective mess.
+The same goes for having a faith roped off from the rest of our lives.

 In April 1979, eight RH-53D helicopters and six C-130 aircraft flew north just above the moonlit sands of the Persian plateau.
 These U.S. military special operators were on a covert mission to rescue 53 Americans trapped in the embassy in Tehran following the Iranian revolution.
 In the now-infamously monikered Operation Eagle Claw, a combination of mechanical issues, terrible weather, and inter-service coordination limitations plagued the Army, Air Force, Marines, and Navy personnel.
 The results were a cancelled mission and a deadly aircraft collision which took the lives of 5 airmen and 3 marines.